-Before our initial public offering in November 2019, we financed our operations primarily through cash generated from product sales and proceeds from our credit facilities, including proceeds from our loan agreement with MegaChips.
-As of September 30, 2020 and December 31, 2019, we had cash and cash equivalents of \$69.2 million and \$63.4 million, respectively.
+As of March 31, 2021 and December 31, 2020, we had cash and cash equivalents of \$257.0 million and \$73.5 million, respectively.
 Our principal use of cash is to fund our operations to support growth.

 In June 2020, we completed a follow-on public offering of our shares, resulting in net proceeds to us of \$45.8 million after deducting underwriting discounts and commissions and deferred offering costs.
+We used the funds obtained to pay down all our outstanding debt.
+In February 2021, we completed an additional follow-on public offering of our shares, resulting in net proceeds to us of \$181.6 million after deducting underwriting discounts and commissions and deferred offering costs.

-On July 24, 2020, the Company paid down all outstanding loans with MUFG of \$35.0 million and in the three months ended September closed its credit facilities with MCC and SMBC.
-The Company continues to have \$50.0 million funds available under its credit facility with MUFG.
-The credit line with MUFG is no longer guaranteed by MCC.
-As of the reporting date, it is challenging to assess the future impact of the COVID-19 pandemic on the Company.
-We believe that one impact of the COVID-19 pandemic on the Company may be its impact on our employees and operations.
-We are not currently aware of any other material short-term adverse influences on the Company.
-However, at this point in time, we cannot predict what other impacts the COVID-19 pandemic may have on the Company.
-We believe that our existing cash and cash equivalents and funds available under the credit facility will be sufficient to meet our cash needs for at least the next 12 months.
+The Company canceled its \$50.0 million credit facility with MUFG.
+We believe that our existing cash and cash equivalents will be sufficient to meet our cash needs for at least the next 12 months.
 Over the longer term, our future capital requirements will depend on many factors, including our growth rate, the timing and extent of our sales and marketing and research and development expenditures, and the continuing market acceptance of our solutions.
 In the event that we need to borrow funds or issue additional equity, we cannot provide any assurance that any such additional financing will be available on terms acceptable to us, if at all.
-If we are
+If we are unable to raise additional capital when we need it, it would harm our business, results of operations and financial condition.

-Nine Months Ended September 30, 2020 2019 (in thousand ls) Net cash provided by operating activities \$ 9,842 \$ 4,882 Net cash used in investing activities (5,349) (2,210) Net cash provided by (used in) financing activities 1,297 (1,329) Net increase in cash and cash equivalents \$ 5,790 \$ 1,343
+Three Months Ended March 31, 2021 2020 Net cash provided by operating activities \$ 6,075 \$ 2,035 Net cash used in investing activities (4,236) (1,417) Net cash provided by financing activities 181,588 7,212 Net increase in cash and cash equivalents \$ 183,427 \$ 7,830